sensible-hq/sensible-api-js/README.md

 #### Check results

-The following excerpt of the results shows the document classification:
+The following excerpt of the results shows that Sensible classifies the example document as a bank statement, and most probably as a Bank of America statement:

 ```json
 {